skip to Main Content

 All day

 Omikuji are slips of paper with fortunes written on them and are found at shrines and temples.
 The possible fortunes range from very lucky (大吉) to unlucky (凶).
-Test your 2022 luck by drawing a fortune from the box located at the service counter.
-If you happen to draw an unlucky fortune, don’t be disheartened!
+Test your 2024 luck by drawing a fortune from the box located at the service counter.
+If you happen to draw an unlucky fortune, don’t be disheartened.
 All you need to do is to tie up your paper on the bamboo in the library and leave your misfortune behind. ε=ε=┏( ゚Д゚)┛

 The first 10 people who get a ‘very lucky (大吉)’ fortune will receive an otoshidama!
 (These traditionally contain money although in this case it will contain a nice substitute.)